lumen/getlumen.org/_posts/2020-09-23-weekly-update.md

 ---
 layout: post
-title: Weekly update up to 2020-09-23
+title: The first regular update
 ---

-{% comment %}Any editor's notes goes here.{% endcomment %}

-## Heading to group changes under

-Short paragraph about what the change is supposed to achieve
+As Lumen has had its first release we aim to keep everyone following the project posted on what's new.
+This is a summary and some detail on what has happened since the Lumen release.
+We are likely to make a new release within a week or so, it will depend on when some changes land but that's the idea.
+Until then we hope you enjoy following along.

 ## `lumen compile` quality-of-life changes

 - Requires less setup before use: the parent directories of `--output-dir` and `--output` are created automatically.
 - Accepts multiple input files and directories instead of just one, make it easier to compile multiple applications together.

 ## `liblumen_alloc` memory allocation

 - Processes will allocate `HeapFragment` instead of returning `Alloc` error.
 This protects BIFs from having to deal with re-entrancy and makes the process not panic because of Out-of-memory until codegen GC is integrated.

 ## `liblumen_otp` testing

 - More unit tests in Rust have been converted to integration tests in Erlang being compiled by `lumen`.
-  - Testing compile all of `erlang/otp` has begun.
+- Testing compilation on all of `erlang/otp` has begun.
 Any issues related to those tests are tags [`erlang/otp`](https://github.com/lumen/lumen/issues?q=is%3Aissue+is%3Aopen+label%3Aerlang%2Fotp).

 ## `eir` fixes to erlang frontend

 Luke's testing of the compiler on OTP has revealed several issues with the erlang frontend.
 Some choice examples of things that have been fixed:

   - Fix scoping rules when assignments are done in case expressions.
   - Add support for several module attributes.
   - The `include_lib` directive should check regular include path as well as codepath.
 Fix semantics and improve error reporting.
   - In cases where binaries are constructed from strings with specifiers, things were handled wrong (things like `<<"abcæøå"/utf8>>` would generate latin1 instead of utf8, codepoints above the basic multilingual plane would get truncated).
-Both fix these issues and improve error reporting.
+Both fixed these issues and improve error reporting.

-Changes since last time according to git logs:
+## Commits

-Repo: lumen/lumen
+### Repo: lumen/lumen

 - [e55c4d0](https://github.com/lumen/lumen/commit/e55c4d0) by Luke Imhoff, 2020-09-22 22:33:01 -0500: Integration tests for erlang:bnot/1